andrewzho/TowerMasters/docs/final.md

 The goal of this project is to develop an intelligent agent capable of climbing the Obstacle Tower Challenge—a complex, procedurally generated environment that presents dynamic obstacles, puzzles, and multi-stage challenges.
 The agent must navigate varying terrains and decision points, making split-second decisions while planning for long-term objectives.
 This problem is non-trivial as each floor introduces new challenges that require both immediate reaction and strategic foresight.

 To tackle this, we leveraged advanced AI/ML techniques tailored for reinforcement learning.
-We began by establishing a solid baseline using Proximal Policy Optimization (PPO), which provided a robust foundation for the agent’s decision-making process.
-Recognizing the environment’s inherent complexity, we further enhanced our approach by integrating Long Short-Term Memory (LSTM) networks to capture temporal dependencies, an Intrinsic Curiosity Module (ICM) to encourage effective exploration, and demonstration learning to incorporate expert strategies.
-These enhancements address the need for both reactive and anticipatory behavior, making the agent more adaptable to the unpredictable nature of the challenge.
+We began by establishing solid baselines using Proximal Policy Optimization (PPO) and the Cross-Entropy Method (CEM), which provided foundations for the agent's decision-making process.
+Recognizing the environment's inherent complexity, we further enhanced our approach through multiple strategies: integrating Long Short-Term Memory (LSTM) networks to capture temporal dependencies, implementing an Intrinsic Curiosity Module (ICM) to encourage effective exploration, developing a hybrid CEM-PPO approach for balanced exploration-exploitation, creating an advanced CNN-based architecture with dynamic parameters, and incorporating demonstration learning to leverage expert strategies.
+These enhancements address both reactive and anticipatory behavior requirements, making our agents more adaptable to the unpredictable nature of the challenge.

-By framing the problem within the context of reinforcement learning and advanced neural architectures, our project not only showcases the power of AI in handling complex, dynamic tasks but also highlights the necessity of such methods over traditional rule-based approaches.
+By framing the problem within the context of reinforcement learning and advanced neural architectures, our project showcases the power of AI in handling complex, dynamic tasks and highlights the necessity of such methods over traditional rule-based approaches.

 ## Approaches

 ### Baseline Approaches

 #### Vanilla PPO (Proximal Policy Optimization)
-Our baseline approach implements the Proximal Policy Optimization algorithm as introduced by Schulman et al. (2017).
+Our first baseline approach implements the Proximal Policy Optimization algorithm as introduced by Schulman et al. (2017).
 PPO is a policy gradient method that optimizes a clipped surrogate objective function:

 ```
 L^CLIP(θ) = Êt[min(rt(θ)Ât, clip(rt(θ), 1-ε, 1+ε)Ât)]